xNaCly/fleck/doc/Usage.md

         --help                          prints the help page, exists
-        --watch                         watches for changes in the specified page, recompiles the file on change --syntax                        enables syntax highlighting for code blocks in the output --live-preview                  same as watch, spawns a default browser tab, reloads html if change occured --debug                         enables debug logs
+        --watch                         watches for changes in the specified page, recompiles the file on change --syntax                        enables syntax highlighting for code blocks in the output --live-preview                  same as watch, serves the compiled html, reloads tab if change occured --debug                         enables debug logs
         --version                       prints version and build information, exists --no-prefix                     hide the informational comments generated in the output html